 To understand the efficiency of this worker, you can track how many meetings/calls it takes, on average, to close a deal, how many calls and e-mails are necessary to book a call, and how much each new deal is worth.

 Looking at another example: a manufacturing company that in October produced 25% more units of their product than the previous month, September.
 Unfortunately, later on, you find out that 20% of the units were defective.
 This means that you were running at low efficiency while productivity was up.
-We’d probably have to enforce techniques to improve efficiency in this case.
+We’d probably have to enforce techniques to improve work efficiency in this case.

+Both concepts are essential for maximizing output and achieving goals effectively.
 They’re two separate things and concepts, but it’s important to remember they’re interdependent.

 The main difference between these two is that productivity relates directly to quantity and efficiency to quality.
 In reality, what makes these two notions work together is more important than their differences.